 Heading north west up Northfleet Hope you'll see a grain terminal on the starboard side with two green conical buoys following on your starboard side ( White Hart (fl.G.5s) and Black Shelf) with a matching red can buoy off Broadness (fl(2)R.5s).
 This trio marks the turn of the River to the South West into Clements Reach.

 Before you reach the White Hart Green buoy you may notice the Thurrock Yacht Club identifiable by three whitish tower blocks and yacht moorings.
 It may be possible to borrow a vacant mooring here and contact details are given later.
 Another possibility is to anchor clear of the moorings and well out of the channel in water too shallow for ships to bother you.

 Following the run of the River round to the South West into Fiddlers Reach and then swinging to the North West again into Long Reach you will have to pass under the QE2 Bridge and in this stretch the tide can run hard.
 The bridge has 54 m of clearance so should be no problem for yachts.
 More shipping berths are encountered in the vicinity of this bridge, but as you push on towards Crayfordness the industrial style scenery changes for the better and you will probably see less heavy shipping.

-Once past Crayfordness change your listening watch to VHF channel 14, and if using our charts it will be necessary to change the chart 2.
+Once past Crayfordness change your listening watch to VHF channel 14.
 You are now in Erith Rands, and on the southern shore you will see the club ship belonging to Erith Yacht Club, plus it's yacht moorings.
 The club can often supply a mooring buoy, and anchoring is possible upstream.
 The details are given later.